Installation of the Accurizing Kit for the Ruger® MK IV™

 Before We Begin

-Make sure firearm is unloaded before performing any work!
+- Always make sure the firearm is unloaded before performing any work it!

 Please note that by installing the Volquartsen MK IV Accurizing kit, the factory magazine disconnect (parts 19 and 45 in the Ruger® schematic) will be removed.
 This will allow the pistol to fire without having a magazine inserted.
 It is the customer's responsibility to inform anyone using this pistol of this modification.

 - Two stainless spacers, of different thicknesses.
 You may optionally use one of these spacers in step 6 on the hammer bushing.
 Ruger frame dimensions vary, so we provide two choices for you to select the best fit for your specific frame.

 - A black spacer.
 This spacer is for 22/45-style frames only and is used in assembly step 1 between the sear and spring.